 Officers will serve in their capacity for the current school year for which they were elected.
 Each person elected shall hold only one office at a time.

-Members of the PTO Board will have the option to run for the next school year, not to exceed two full elected one year terms in any one position.
+Members of the PTO Board will have the option to run for the next school year, not to exceed two full elected one-year terms in any one position.

 Resignation from the Elected Board will cause the PTO Board to vote on a replacement for the remainder of the term.